 Can ransomware spread through WiFi?

 Yes.
 It can attack through your WiFi and disrupt the network, causing major disruption to businesses.
 It can travel through your internet in a similar way a computer worm does.
+This is why it's recommended to use a DD-WRT router with good security.

 Does factory reset remove Ransomware or Malware?